HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/external_dam_database.md

 ## Limitations

 - This configuration is not applicable for new deployments.
-- Creating or updating user credentials via helm chart is not supported.
+- Creating or updating user credentials via the Helm chart is not supported.
 - The DAM database will not be disabled if DAM is disabled in the Helm chart.